 Healing Hands of Joy (HHOJ) works to end obstetric fistula in Ethiopia in two ways: first to identify, refer and rehabilitate women living with obstetric fistula, and second to break down the social stigma behind fistula and show how communities can support sufferers.
 HHOJ trains ex-fistula patients as Safe Motherhood Ambassadors who return to their communities to identify new cases of fistula and educate expectant mothers on safe delivery.
 HHOJ also works on a wider community level, hosting community workshops, religious leader training, film screenings and male sensitivity training to raise awareness and change attitudes for this socially-isolating condition.

-women received repair surgery for a fistula and 484 for a pelvic prolapse
+women received treatment for obstetric fistula and pelvic prolapse

 Adolescent girls are often subjected to harmful traditional practices, such as female genital mutilation, gender-based violence and child marriage.